NOAA-EMC/UPP/docs/AddNewVariable.rst

              datapd(i,j,cfld) = TG3(ii,jj)
            enddo
          enddo
-       endiF
+       endif
      ENDIF

 7. Build or rebuild the code for changes to take effect before running your UPP run script.

-   User procedure for building on pre-configured machines.
-Otherwise, see the User's Guide for instructions on building.
+   User procedure for building on pre-configured machines:

     ::

     >> cd UPP/tests
     >> ./compile_upp.sh

-   Assuming the modified code built successfully and you were able to produce Grib2 output, you can check the Grib2 file for your new variable.
+   Assuming the modified code built successfully, and you were able to produce Grib2 output, you can check the Grib2 file for your new variable.

-   GRIB2 output of the new variable from this example procedure (using the wgrib2 utility if available on your system).
+   **GRIB2 output of the new variable from this example procedure (using the wgrib2 utility if available on your system):**
-    - For this example, since the new variable was not added to the NCEP Grib2 table, it will not be defined by the variable name.
-Instead it will be defined using the Grib2 parameter information entered into params_grib2_tbl_new from step 1 of this procedure.

     ::